ucsd-cse131/sp22/lectures/04-boa.md

 Lets look at some expressions and figure out how they would get compiled.

-* Recall: We want the result to be in `eax` after the instructions finish.
+* Recall: We want the result to be in `rax` after the instructions finish.

 <br>
 <br>